madanyc/workfront-learn.en/help/enhanced-analytics/5-work-and-people-charts.md

 ---
-title: Work and People charts
+title: Understand work and people charts
 description: Work charts show you activity from the project and task perspective, while People charts show you activity from the perspective of a home team.
 ---
-# Work and people charts
+# Understand work and people charts

 Work charts show you activity from the project and task perspective, while People charts show you activity from the perspective of a home team.